-Apart from scenic views of the Mississippi River, Iowa has so much to offer tourists.
-Just get in the car and hit the Great River Road in Iowa!
+Apart from scenic views of the Mississippi River, Iowa river towns have so much to offer tourists.
+Jump in the car and hit the Great River Road!

-Here’s what you shouldn't miss on the upper side of the river:
+Here’s what you shouldn't miss on the upper side of the mighty Mississipp:

 Also worth seeing is the Our Lady of the Wayside Shrine and the Fish Farm Mound- an Indian burial site.
 You can also take a wildlife cruise on the river.